American crocodile: Taxonomy and etymology

 The American crocodile was described by Georges Cuvier in 1807, and became known as the "sharp-snout alligator".
 In 1822, Constantine Samuel Rafinesque postulated that the species was in fact a crocodile.

 The species was redescribed as Crocodylus floridanus by William Temple Hornaday in 1875, when Hornaday and C. E. Jackson were sent to Florida to collect alligator hides.
 Upon hearing of a "big old gator" in Arch Creek at the head of Biscayne Bay, Hornaday and his companions searched for it and reported:

 In a few hours, we got sight of him, out on the bank in a saw-grass wallow.
 He was a monster for size—a perfect whale of a saurian, gray in color—and by all the powers, he was a genuine crocodile!

 Crocodylus floridanus is now considered an invalid junior synonym of C. acutus.

 Recent genetic assays indicate that Jamaican populations of the American crocodile may be genetically distinct from the sympatric Cuban crocodile, despite a significant history of hybridization.
-Further comparative genetic analyses of Caribbean populations of the American and Cuban crocodile indicate that insular populations of Cozumel and Banco Chinchorro may be genetically distinct species.
+Further comparative genetic analyses of Caribbean populations of the American and Cuban crocodile indicate that insular populations of Cozumel and Banco Chinchorro crocodiles may be genetically distinct species.